ChifiSource/Toolips.jl/README.md

 I thank you for all of your help with our project, or just for considering contributing!
 I want to stress further that we are not picky -- allowing us all to express ourselves in different ways is part of the key methodology behind the entire [chifi](https://github.com/ChifiSource) ecosystem.
 Feel free to contribute, we would **love** to see your art!
 Issues marked with `good first issue` might be a great place to start!
 #### guidelines
-When submitting issues or pull-requests for Olive, it is important to make sure of a few things.
+When submitting issues or pull-requests for `Toolips`, it is important to make sure of a few things.
 We are not super strict, but making sure of these few things will be helpful for maintainers!
 1. You have replicated the issue on **Unstable**
 2. The issue does not currently exist... or does not have a planned implementation different to your own.
 In these cases, please collaborate on the issue, express your idea and we will select the best choice.
 3. **Pull Request TO UNSTABLE**